Skip to main content

 Restore Backup

 You can restore any backup to any machine as long as the name and number of nodes between source and target are identical.
 The backup does not need to be created on the same instance.
-Once a backup backend is configured, you can restore a backup with a single HTTP request.
+Once a backup backend is configured, you can restore a backup with a single request.

 Note that a restore fails if any of the collections already exist on this instance.

-Config object properties
+Available config object properties

 nametyperequireddefaultdescription